alexsabr/AS_Booksynthetized/networking.md

 On a wired network, entities can listen for traffic on the entirety of the link unlike wireless stations.
-Indeed, in a wireless network having the following Topology, A=====B=====C, if A and C are only in  range to talk to B, even if A listened while C was already emitting, A would not hear anything as it is  too far out C. then A would emit and walk on C  when it's signal reaches B. That's why aloha does not listen for already existing traffic.
+Indeed, in a wireless network having the following Topology, A=====B=====C, if A and C are only in  range to talk to B, even if A listened while C was already emitting, A would not hear anything as it is  too far out C. then A would emit and walk on C  when it's signal reaches B. This problem is called **the problem of the hidden node**.
+That's why aloha does not listen for already existing traffic.
 In a Wired network with the same topology, A and C can both hear themselves (maybe with a delay bigger than to B), and consequently reduce the number of accidents if they hear for each other before emitting.
 This is exactly what promotes CSMA.
 If nevertheless a collision happens, stations wait a random delay before hearing again, then retransmitting their messages, ensuring that they do not keep bumping into each other indefinitely.
 This method can attain around 50% of correctly transmitted messages,  better than  ALOHA.